KodiComponents/module-userguide/src/guide/laravel/requests.md

         //
     }

-To get the full URL, not just the path info, you may use the `url` method on the request instance:
+To get the full URL, not just the path info, you may use the `url` or `fullUrl` methods on the request instance:

+    // Without Query String...
     $url = $request->url();

+    // With Query String...
+    $url = $request->fullUrl();

 #### Retrieving The Request Method